This post is also available in: Français (French)

 On December 15, 2016, Part XIX was added to the Canadian Income Tax Act, implementing the CRS due diligence and reporting obligations in Canada.
 This legislation together with the administration by the CRA will allow the CRA to exchange financial account information with participating jurisdictions beginning in 2018.

-Canada and the U.S. signed an intergovernmental information exchange agreement in relation to FATCA in 2014, and financial information is exchanged between the two countries.
+Canada and the U.S. signed an intergovernmental information exchange agreement in relation to FATCA in 2014, and financial information is exchanged between the two countries since 2016.

 In line with new developments in BEPS and the OECD regarding transfer pricing, both the IRS and CRA are increasing their scrutiny of cross-border transactions between related parties.